department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DebuggingTools/DebuggingToolsInstructions.md

 ### React Developer Tools (standalone application)

- 1. If not installed yet follow the installation instructions in the [react standalone page](https://github.com/jhen0409/react-native-debugger) to install it.
+ 1. If not installed yet follow the installation instructions in the [react-devtools](https://github.com/facebook/react/tree/main/packages/react-devtools) to install it react dev tools.
 Globally on your machine not in the project.
+And [standalone react debugger app](https://github.com/jhen0409/react-native-debugger)

  2. If installed or after the installation launch the react devtools standalone app.